web-infra-dev/rsbuild/packages/document/docs/en/guide/faq/hmr.md

 };
 ```

-To solve this problem, you need to reference the development builds of React or not configure `externals` in the development environment.
+In order to solve this problem, you can install React Devtools, and hot update can be achieved after the installation is complete.

 If you are unsure about the type of React build you are using, you can refer to the [React documentation - Use the Production Build](https://legacy.reactjs.org/docs/optimizing-performance#use-the-production-build).